- Educational Support Fund

 Educational Support Fund

-Sponsorship for Gifted Students in Marine Science and Engineering to meet industry’s critical shortage of suitably qualified entrants.
+Sponsorship for Gifted Students in Marine Science, Underwater Technology, and Subsea Engineering to meet industry’s critical shortage of suitably qualified entrants.

 BENEFITS TO BOTH INDUSTRY SPONSORS AND STUDENTS